 Setting certification as the primary – or only – objective when implementing ISO 9001 is usually the reason why quality management systems subsequently fail.
 You simply won't get an effective QMS unless you aim for it.

-The first step on the path to improvement is for management to set the right objectives.
+The first step on the path to improving your QMS is for management to set the right objectives.
 Consider issues like customer and employee satisfaction, process efficiency, scrap and rework, and decision-making processes.
 What do your customers, employees and managers have problems with or complain about?
 Now make the improvement of each of these issues a primary objective of your QMS.

 In order to succeed and be sustainable, your ISO system needs the support of all employees.
 Everybody should be involved, take ownership, and contribute to the aspects that are relevant to their job.

 While it's essential that employees understand what ISO 9001 is and how it can benefit them, it's hard to demonstrate the positive side of ISO once dissatisfaction, negativity and doubt have set in.
 Our short, motivational video courses may be all that's needed to turn things around and generate employee buy-in.

 Documentation is at the heart of your QMS.
 Procedures describe how work processes are to be conducted, and forms and checklists not only simplify the collection of required data but also support certain processes.
 In other words, the effectiveness of your operational processes is directly impacted by the quality of your documentation and its suitability for your company's needs.

 Take a look at your documents and evaluate if they are user-friendly, describe efficient processes that fit your company's operations, and basically just make sense.
 If you find your documentation inadequate or incomplete, consider filling the gaps with our templates that can easily be adapted to your company's situation.
 You may even want to consider a fresh start with our ISO 9001 Documentation Toolkit.